mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Thames and its small tributaries from Calcutt to Lechlade
 - High river levels may lead to flooding.
 Flooding remains possible.

 Flooding of low lying land and roads is expected to continue today, 18 December 2025, along the River Thames, especially in the Kempsford area.
-Heavy rain is forecast today, 18 December 2025, with a chance of further heavy showers tomorrow and through the weekend.
+Further light rainfall is forecast overnight.
+We expect river levels to remain high throughout the night and into tomorrow.
 We expect river levels to remain high over the next few days.

 We are closely monitoring the situation.

 Avoid using low lying footpaths and any bridges near local watercourses.
 Go to River levels online for updates on current river levels.

-This message will be updated by 07:00PM on 18 December 2025 or as the situation changes.
+This message will be updated by 09:00 19 December 2025 or as the situation changes.

 - Flood alert: River Dikler from Condicote to Little Rissington
 - High river levels may lead to flooding.